manthandoddamani/TUBETOMP3/replit.md

-# YouTube to MP3 Converter
+# YouTube Downloader (MP3 & MP4)

 ## Overview
-A web application that converts YouTube videos to MP3 files.
-Users can paste a YouTube URL, preview video information (title, thumbnail, duration, channel), select audio quality, and download the audio as an MP3 file with the video's title as the filename.
+A web application that downloads YouTube videos as MP3 (audio) or MP4 (video) files.
+Users can paste a YouTube URL, preview video information (title, thumbnail, duration, channel), select output format and quality, and download the file with the video's title as the filename.

 ## Features
 - **URL Input**: Paste button for easy URL insertion and manual input field